 Beaches in Mallorca

 With over 500km of coastline, there are more than 200 beaches to choose from on Mallorca.
-Many of the best beaches are backed by holiday resorts and have great facilities from shops and cafes, to sun loungers and watersports.
+Some of the larger ones are backed by holiday resorts and have great facilities from shops and cafes to sunloungers and watersports.
 Equally, there are vast stretches of beach, particularly in the south, where there has been no development and where virgin calas with Caribbean-esque seas await you.
 The east coast is filled with little sandy coves, ideal for sailing and snorkelling, while the west coast has a mixture of beaches and dramatic cliffs with stunning scenery.

 Where is Mallorca?